scrapy/scrapy/docs/topics/exporters.rst

 Using Item Exporters
 ====================

-If you are in a hurry, and just want to use an Item Exporter as an :doc:`Item Pipeline <item-pipeline>` see the :ref:`File Export Pipeline
-<file-export-pipeline>`.
-Otherwise, if you want to know how Item Exporters
-work or need more custom functionality (not covered by the :ref:`File Export Pipeline <file-export-pipeline>`), continue reading below.
+If you are in a hurry, and just want to use an Item Exporter to output scraped data see the :ref:`topics-feed-exports`.
+Otherwise, if you want to know how Item Exporters work or need more custom functionality (not covered by the default exports), continue reading below.

 In order to use an Item Exporter, you  must instantiate it with its required args.
 Each Item Exporter requires different arguments, so check each exporter